 In summary a combination of corporate and portfolio efficiencies and income, the income derived from an acceptable level of Council Tax increase, and the 'dividend' from the actuarial review of the Clwyd Pensions Fund could generate a significant contribution to the forecast budget gap of £8.0-8.5M.
 The only remaining options to add to this contribution, dependent on the outcome of the Welsh Government budget would be (1) further review of the Clwyd Pension Fund employer contributions in liaison with the Fund Actuary (2) sharing of schools cost pressures with schools themselves and (3) a higher level of Council Tax than the working assumption.

 1.19 Service portfolio pressures and efficiencies are being presented to the set of Overview and Scrutiny Committee throughout November and December for review prior to Council receiving stage one of the annual budget on 10 December.
-1.20 The Provisional Settlement for Local Government in Wales is expected on 26 November 2019.
-The Final Settlement is expected later than in previous years in February 2020.
-The finalisation and announcement of national budgets might be subject to delay due to the delay in the completion of the UK Government budget and the interceding of a short-notice General Election.
+1.20 The Provisional Settlement for Local Government in Wales was originally scheduled for the 26 th November.
+However, Welsh Government have recently confirmed that they will publish the draft Welsh Budget on 16 th December with the Provisional Settlement being published on the same day.
+The Final Settlement is expected later than in previous years on 25th February 2020.
 1.21 Completion of our budget setting process will be a role for Council at its meetings in January-March.